 - Greeting Card Design scholarship: submit a unique photo, piece of artwork, or computer graphic for the front of a greeting card.

 - History buff?
 Enjoy politics?
 Washington Crossing Foundation offers scholarships.

 - Juniors can apply for the Coolidge Scholarship.
 Coolidge Scholars are selected primarily on academic excellence.
 Secondary criteria include: an interest in public policy, an appreciation for the values President Coolidge championed, humility, and service.

 - The Catholic Foundation of Maine "Lila Grace Sullivan Amirault Scholarship", one award to a Catholic student at each of the 2 Catholic High Schools in Maine.
-Awards range from $3,000-4,500 and are need based, as evidenced by your filing of the FACTS financial aid application at Cheverus.
-Applications will be distributed during College Advising class in November and emailed to seniors.
-We will mail completed packages January 14.
+Award ranges from $4,000-4,500 and are need based, as evidenced by your filing of the FACTS financial aid application at Cheverus or FAFSA.
+Applications are in the College Advising Google Classroom and emailed to seniors in late winter.
+We will mail completed packages in early Feb.

 February 1 Deadline

 - Minorities with 1000 SAT or 21 ACT can apply for the Jackie Robinson scholarship

 - Clyde Russell Scholarship - Maine residents only.
 Apply after October 1.